pri358/Depression-Detection-Through-Multi-Modal-Data/README.md

 * MCA_Audio.ipynb: The code snipets used to run the SVM and RF models on the audio modality.
 * MCA_Video.ipynb: The code snipets used to run the SVM and RF models on the video modality.
 * MCA_Text.ipynb: The code snipets used to run the SVM and RF models on the text modality.
-* Combine.ipynb: The code snipets uused to run SVM and RF models on all 3 modalities with late fusion.
+* Combine.ipynb:
 * Rf_prune.ipynb: The code snipets used to prune the RF obtained from running RF on the late fusion of 3 modalities.
-* CNN_MCA_Video.ipynm: The code snipet used to run CNN on the video features.
+* CNN_MCA_Video.ipynm:
 * CNN_Audio.ipynb: The code snipets used to run CNN on the audio features.
 * MCA_CNN_Text.ipynb: The code snipets used to run CNN on the text features.

+Dataset.ipynb: : The code snipets used to obtain from the DAIC server, unzip them and arrange them in a manner we saw fit for easy implementation.
+SVM&RF_Text.ipynb: The code snipets used to run the SVM and RF models on the text modality.
+SVM&RF_Video.ipynb: The code snipets used to run the SVM and RF models on the video modality.
+SVM&RF_Audio.ipynb: The code snipets used to run the SVM and RF models on the audio modality.
+SVM&RF_CombinedModalities.ipynb:The code snipets used to run SVM and RF models on all 3 modalities with late fusion.
+Rf_prune.ipynb	Created using Colaboratory	5 hours ago CNN_Audio.ipynb: The code snipet used to run CNN on the audio features.
+CNN_Text.ipynb: The code snipet used to run CNN on the text features.
+CNN_Video.ipynb: The code snipet used to run CNN on the video features.
+LSTM_Without_Gating_Sentence_Level.ipynb: Implementation of LSTM on all 3 modalities without gating, at the sentence level.
+LSTM_With_Gating_Sentence_Level.ipynb: Implementation of LSTM on all 3 modalities with gating, at the sentence level.
+LSTM_WITH_GATING_WordLevel.ipynb: Implementation of LSTM on all 3 modalities wit gating, at the word level.
+BiLSTM_WordLevel.ipynb: Implementation of BiLSTM on all 3 modalities.